sstendahl/Graphs/README.md

 sudo flatpak make-current se.sjoerd.Graphs beta
 ```
 Note that the `sudo` is neccesary here, as it sets the current branch on the system level.
 To install this on a per-user basis, the flag `--user` can be used in the  previous commands.
 To switch back to the stable version simply run the above command replacing `beta` with `stable`.
-A beta version is also available in the beta channel of the Snap Store.
 We are always looking for feedback, so feel free to report any issues or suggestions on the GitLab [issue tracker](https://gitlab.gnome.org/World/Graphs/-/issues).

 ## Contributing